Meadowlands Arena: Other facilities

 The center previously hosted a Continental Airlines ticketing office.

 The Winner's Club was a luxury bar and restaurant inside the arena that hosted parties and group events.
 The Winner's Club is now used by the New Jersey State Police.

 Sports Hall of Fame of New Jersey

 The Sports Hall of Fame of New Jersey was established in 1988 to honor athletes, teams, events, and contributors associated with the state of New Jersey.
 While there was no physical site or structure for the hall, the members were honored with plaques displayed throughout the arena.

+In popular culture

+In 1985, Meadowlands Arena was featured in a first season episode of The Cosby Show titled "Back to the Track, Jack", in which series protagonist Dr. Heathcliff Huxtable and his fellow former track teammates from Hillman College compete in a masters relay race rematch against their former rivals from Norton University.
+The following year, the arena was featured in the opening scene of the film Highlander, purporting to be Madison Square Garden.

 Replacement

 In 2021, plans were revealed to replace the Meadowlands Arena with a new convention center.

 Public perception

 The arena was frequently cited near the bottom of public polls.
 It was commonly referred to as "cold and dull" in appearance, as well as being "cavernous".
 In a 2005 poll, USA Today rated it the worst arena in the NBA, with the distance of the inexpensive seats from the court, and the level of crowding in the concourse after the game cited as reasons.
+Construction workers are proposing to demolish the arena, but is still standing in its place as of June 26, 2026.